tomekb234/snowglobe/README.md

 }
 ```

-In this case, the value of `p` (which is a memory address) *leaks* out of scope of `print`
-by being written to the global variable `g`.
+In this case, the value of `p` (which is a memory address) *leaks* out of scope of `print` by being written to the global variable `g`.
-This causes the variable to hold an invalid value when the `test` function ends,
-and any attempt to dereference it may lead to undefined behavior.
+This causes the variable to hold an invalid value when the `test` function ends, and any attempt to dereference it may lead to undefined behavior.

-One completely unfeasible way to prevent these kinds of problems
-is to only use C++'s shared and unique pointers instead of raw pointers and references.
+One rather cumbersome way to prevent these kinds of problems is to only use C++'s shared and unique pointers and completely avoid raw pointers and references.

-With shared pointers, the memory is deallocated only when the last reference to it is removed,
-which is convenient, but comes with some run-time overhead:
+With shared pointers, the memory is deallocated only when the last reference to it is removed, which is convenient, but comes with some run-time overhead:

 ```C++
 void print(shared_ptr<int> p) {